 “The organizers of the event, the Missouri Whitewater Association, are very accommodating and welcoming.
-You’ll see folks from all over the Midwest come to race,” said Joe Satori, who has participated since 1991, and whose children Danielle (18) and Josh (16) are now competing as well.
+You’ll see folks from all over the Midwest come to race,” said Joe Sartori, who has participated since 1991, and whose children Danielle (18) and Josh (16) are now competing as well.
 “Many new paddlers each year come with the paddling club from Iowa State.
 We’ve got canoers, kayakers, even stand-up paddleboarders running the gates.
 Our course isn’t usually too difficult.
 It’s perfect for novice and expert paddlers.”

-Josh Satori agrees: “When I’m around the whitewater community, everyone is so nice and welcoming.
+Josh Sartori agrees: “When I’m around the whitewater community, everyone is so nice and welcoming.
 We all know each other by name and are always asking how the runs went down the river.
 Last year was my first time helping set up the races, which was a great experience to just see all the effort that every one puts in to help these races happen.”

 The MWC offers multiple categories in each event based on a paddler’s age, skill and boat type.
 This creates the opportunity for multiple runs for competitors and lots of action for spectators, who can number more than 300 on a beautiful spring day.
 Viewing and parking are free.